LatticeQCD/AnalysisToolbox/README.md

 ## Acknowledgments

 - We acknowledge support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through the CRC-TR 211 'Strong-interaction matter under extreme conditions'– project number 315477589 – TRR 211.
-- This work was partly performed in the framework of the PUNCH4NFDI consortium supported by DFG fund "NFDI 39/1", Germany.
+- This work was partly performed in the framework of the PUNCH4NFDI consortium supported by DFG fund "NFDI 39/1", Proj.No.
+460248186 (PUNCH4NFDI).